MIKOLO321/Data-analytics/README.md

 4. Align operations and staffing with customer demand trends.

-🧠 Tools & Technologies
+## 🧠 Tools & Technologies

 Power BI – for dashboard creation and interactive visuals

-Excel / SQL – for data cleaning and preparation
+1. SQL – for data cleaning and preparation

-DAX – for advanced calculations and measures
+2. DAX – for advanced calculations and measures